DataDog/documentation/content/en/account_management/billing/usage_attribution.md

 ### Getting started

-To start receiving daily data, an administrator needs to create a new report through the user interface.
+In order to start receiving daily data, an administrator will need to create a new report via the user interface.

 {{< img src="account_management/billing/advanced-usage-reporting-01.png" alt="Getting Started" >}}